fannychen623/Challenge-02-Digital-Portfolio/README.md

   * Set certain `font-size` properties to `auto`.
   * Set certain `width` and `height` properties to `fit-content`.
   * Adjust the layout when the screen size is below 768px.
-    * Stack the items in the navigation bars vertically.
+    * Stack the items in the navigation bars vertically when viewport is too small.
     * Shrink the size of the hero image and the avatar.
     * Move the about section to the left to sit under the avatar.
     * Re-position the captions to the center of each project image.